pennhanlee/tp/docs/DeveloperGuide.md

 to be recovered via a redo command. `ViewTypeManager` maintains a map that maps `State` objects to a corresponding `ViewType`.

-Below is an example to illustrate how undoing and redoing works in a typical scenario.
+Below is an example to illustrate how undoing and redoing works in a typical scenario:

 Step 1.
 The user launches the application for the first time.
 The `HistoryManager` will be inititalised with the initial state of the model as the current state, i.e State 1.
 Undo and redo deques will be empty. `ViewTypeManager`'s map